ture-karlsson/sat6-deployer/README.md

 If you however need to repeat a play without running the previous steps, you can use the standalone playbooks.
 The last two playbooks, sat6-install and sat6-configure needs an inventory file since we don’t have access to the “just_created” host that we have running the end-to-end playbook.
-They both use “hosts: satellite” and therefor we need to populate the inventory file with the correct host entries.
+They both use “hosts: satellite” and therefore we need to populate the inventory file with the correct host entries.
 There is an example in the hosts file that you can copy and replace the IP with the IP of the instance you want to run on and make sure that the private key is right.

 Executing standalones:

-To run the steps individually use the standalone playbooks:
+To run the steps individually use the standalone playbooks: ec2-create-instance-standalone.yaml sat6-install-standalone.yaml sat6-configure-standalone.yaml
-Ec2-create-instance-standalone.yaml
-Sat6-install-standalone.yaml
-Sat6-configure-standalone.yaml

 Example:
 ```bash